hjeronen/project_1/project_1_report.md

 FLAW 4: A07:2021 – Identification and Authentication Failures
 LINK: https://github.com/hjeronen/project_1/blob/150226d33492cb8b78e81461f1638a7da0995b85/project_1/project_1/settings.py#L116

 There is a function for registering new users for the messaging application that uses Django's own user registration form, which has some built in safety features against for example injection attacks.
 However, there are not enough requirements for safe passwords, thus allowing registration with relatively weak passwords and making the application vulnerable for credential stuffing attacks.
-Also, the pre-existing credentials, for example 'admin:admin', are clearly not up to standard, and are causing a major risk for the application.
+Also, the existing credentials, for example 'admin:admin', are clearly not up to standard, and are causing a major risk for the application.

 HOW TO FIX: